chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 #### Custom pages

-Every design system comes with a cover page, and Storybook Docs allows you to create discrete pages using MDX.
+Every design system comes with a cover page.
+Storybook Docs allows you to create discrete pages using MDX.

 Create a new file `src/Intro.stories.mdx`: